jason-lieb/obsidian-browser-interface-plugin/README.md

 Until the obsidian plugin is approved, the only way to install it will be manually building it.

+1. It is recommended to install the `obsidian-meta-bind-plugin` before installing this plugin.

-1. Clone this repository to your local machine in your obsidian vault in the `.obsidian/plugins/` folder using `git clone https://github.com/jason-lieb/obsidian-browser-interface-plugin.git`.
+2. Clone this repository to your local machine in your obsidian vault in the `.obsidian/plugins/` folder using `git clone https://github.com/jason-lieb/obsidian-browser-interface-plugin.git`.

-2. Install the dependencies with `npm i`
+3. Install the dependencies with `npm i`

-3. Build the project with `npm run build`
+4. Build the project with `npm run build`

-4. Set up settings in obsidian.
+5. Set up settings in obsidian.

 ### Limitations